Privacy

 Retention

-- Signals and signal data: retained for the lifetime of the HWT project (the dataset is the purpose of the service).
+• Signals (URLs, tags): retained for the lifetime of the HWT project (the dataset is the purpose of the service).

 Your rights and requests